MAGALA-RICHARD/apsimNGpy/doc/soil_refill.rst

    computer.
 When providing a custom file, ensure that the filename includes the ``.apsimx`` suffix.

-Targeting specific simulation
+Targeting a specific simulation
 -------------------------------
-By default the above instatiated model has one simulation but incase there are more than one we can still target specific simulation as follows.
+By default, all available simulations are updated with the downloaded soils profiles.
+However, when multiple simulations are present, you can target a specific simulation explicitly.

 .. code-block:: python